vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 A little after 1 PM, I headed out to the Target at 1414 University Avenue.
 I entered the store around 1:20 PM and finished checking out at 1:25 PM.
 I was back home around 1:35 PM.

+## Tuesday September 8

+I went to Bangkok Thai Cuisine in the afternoon and ordered a yellow curry with tofu.
+I left my house at 1:10 PM, entereed the restaurant at 1:17 PM, left it with my order at 1:23 PM, and returned home around 1:30 PM.
+The waitress was the usual female one.

+## Wednesday September 9

+I went to downtown Berkeley in the evening.
+I left my home at around 6:11 PM.
+I first went to Trader Joe's, where I checked out at 6:38 PM with Celina.
+I then went to Udupi Palace where I got a spinach masala dosa.